joostwmd/philharmonie/README.md

 - alg (Algorithm): The algorithm used to sign the token.
 For Apple Music, this should be ES256 (Elliptic Curve Digital Signature Algorithm using P-256 and SHA-256).
 - kid (Key ID): The ID of the private key you created and downloaded from your Apple Developer account.

 There are many scripts out there that are supposed to help you generate a valid JWT.
 Most of them don't seem to work.
-I managed to successfully generate a token using Auth.js by running the command `npx auth add apple`.
+I managed to successfully generate a token using Auth.java-script by running the command `npx auth add apple`.

 This adds the token automatically into your `.env` file.
-If your project does not use Auth.js and you don't want to spin up a new project just to generate a token, I provide you here with a link to the source code of the CLI command: [Generate Secret](https://github.com/nextauthjs/cli/blob/main/lib/apple-gen-secret.js).
+If your project does not use Auth.java-script and you don't want to spin up a new project just to generate a token, I provide you here with a link to the source code of the CLI command: [Generate Secret](https://github.com/nextauthjs/cli/blob/main/lib/apple-gen-secret.java-script).

 Now you should have a valid JWT developer token that you can use to access public Apple Music data.

 #### Obtaining the User Token

-To obtain the user token, you need to use the official [MusicKit on the Web Project](https://js-cdn.music.apple.com/musickit/v3/docs/index.html?path=/story/introduction--page).
+To obtain the user token, you need to use the official [MusicKit on the Web Project](https://java-script-cdn.music.apple.com/musickit/v3/docs/index.html?path=/story/introduction--page).

 Follow the instructions to set up MusicKit in your web project.